← Back to .knowledge

 The boundary should be explicit so the open source layer remains useful by itself.

-.knowledge routing, trust, freshness, evidence, and local tools.Team dashboards, policy overlays, and advanced review workflows.
+.knowledge routing, trust, freshness, evidence, and local tools.Team dashboards, policy checks, and advanced review workflows.

-Static local Inspector baseline.Interactive Inspector Pro with repair boards and PR impact views.
+Local read-only Inspector.Interactive Inspector Pro with follow-up boards and PR impact views.

 GitHub Action templates and local command workflows.Commercial support, team operations, and paid build delivery.